deusx7/deusx7.github.io/posts/htb/posts/flight.md

 But we can login to smb using the cred
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/84057eae-b3fb-44be-9d06-8a0d697a16a2)

+It shows the smb hostname as *G0* I also added that to my */etc/hosts* file

 We don't really have good access over the shares but searching through the shares doesn't reveal any form of interesting cred
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/621c1544-ee11-48a7-b5de-dc8a67d859a2)